 Thousands of tourists arrive every year at the Calahorra and are surprised by its large size and external hardness.
 If anyone looks at the walls that still exist from that medieval era you can check the degree of deterioration that allows to check the granulated rocks and pebbles that served more to give a sense of security than to defend Cordoba.
 In fact, even if you do not have to do it, if you scratch with a key you can remove clay granites.
 The Calahorra Tower, however, is built with thick rock that really guaranteed in the 12th century the defense of the Roman Bridge, which was the only access route to the Caliphate city from any point on the other side of the Guadalquivir.

-Strolling along the banks of the old Betis River and stopping at the Calahorra Tower, will allow you to dive into a Cordova from another era, in the transition between a Muslim world that was already languishing and the Christian power that took it to make Cordova the mecca of the three cultures.
+Strolling along the banks of the old Betis River and stopping at the Calahorra Tower, will allow you to dive into a Cordoba from another era, in the transition between a Muslim world that was already languishing and the Christian power that took it to make Cordoba the mecca of the three cultures.